Stealing, Cheating, Killing, Who said romance is dead?

 When you combine likeable characters, over darkly fun violence, humour, incredible performances from an extremely talented, you end up with a film that’s got it all, True Romance is one such film.

 Written by Quentin Tarantino, True Romance is two hours of twists and turns, while not taking itself too seriously, with both Tarantino and Scott both prepared to have fun with the movie, such as Elvis popping up to give Clarence (Slater) pep talks throughout.

-Surprisingly supporting cast is filled with big-name actors, which some only featuring in one or two scenes, this, however, drives this movie along an doesn’t leave the protagonists to do all the heavy lifting.
+Surprisingly supporting cast is filled with big-name actors, which some only featuring in one or two scenes.
+This, however, drives this movie along and doesn’t leave the protagonists to do all the heavy lifting.

 With only a small amount of screen time, Oldman shows exactly why he is one of my favourite actors working today.
 Playing dread-locked rasta is both strange and entertaining in equal measure.
 What’s more surprising is just how believable he is.